sql-machine-learning/elasticdl/docs/tutorials/elasticdl_deepctr.md

 # ElasticDL：Distributed Train the DeepCTR Model on Kubernetes

-This document shows how to use ElasticDL to train the premade Keras Model on Kubernetes.
+This document shows how to use ElasticDL to train premade Keras Models on Kubernetes.
 In the document,  we use the model in DeepCTR which is a popular package in CTR estimation and the dataset provided by Cretio from Kaggle Advertising Challenge contest.
 There are 13 columns of integer